karimrhmn/karimrhmn/README.md

-# Hi there 👋

-## My names Abdul-Karim and I'm studying Data Science with CoGrammer! 👋
+# Hey! 👋 my name's Karim and I'm studying Data Science! 🫰 in London! 🌍

 <!--
 **karimrhmn/karimrhmn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.